epcosta17/hackathon/landing/README.md

-  # Interview Lens
+  # SaaS Landing Page Design

-  This is a code bundle for Interview Lens.
+  This is a code bundle for SaaS Landing Page Design.
 The original project is available at https://www.figma.com/design/o3qnu7zP4rTK7UoSI7Iuxa/SaaS-Landing-Page-Design.

   ## Running the code